Author: Nicola Sharp 19 July 2021

 The United States’ Securities and Exchange Commission (SEC) has investigated Binance in relation to money laundering and tax offences and issued a warning to consumers. about it two months ago.

 Binance was also one of a number of cryptocurrency exchanges accused by Canadian regulators of not complying with regulation.
 It has also been given warnings by Japan’s Financial ServicesAgency (FSA) for operating there while not having permission to do so.

-Josie says that it remains to be seen exactly how Binance responds to the FCA’s action - and whether more regulators in other countries take action against it.
+It remains to be seen exactly how Binance responds to the FCA’s action - and whether more regulators in other countries take action against it.

-Josie's article featured on Law360.
+The article featured on Law360.
 (Subscription required)

 Nicola is known for her fraud, civil recovery, arbitration and business crime expertise, her experience of leading the largest financial disputes and multinational investigations and her skills in devising preventative measures and conducting internal investigations for corporates.